elmarmertens/trendInflation/paddingtonData/INFTRM_README.txt

 Title
 ----------------------------------------------------------------------
-Consumer Price Index for All Urban Consumers: All Items
+Consumer Price Index for All Urban Consumers: All Items in U.S. City
+Average

 Source
 ----------------------------------------------------------------------